C. Henry Kempe: Personal

-Kempe met his future wife Ruth Svibergson while they were both in residency at Yale and they married in 1948.
+Kempe met his future wife Ruth Svibergson while they were both residents at Yale and they married in 1948.
 Ruth, who was also later a professor at CU, and Henry had five daughters.
+Their family joke was that he wanted a son, so he and Ruth "kept trying".
 Ruth and Henry were co-authors of several books, including Healthy Babies; Happy Parents.